stevenblair/rapid61850/README.md

 ## Using the JSON interface ##

 *This functionality is highly experimental.
 Some data types have not been fully tested yet.
-There is only verified support for Windows at present, but Linux and OS X will be supported.
-At the moment, it will be difficult, although possible, to use the JSON interface on an embedded (i.e., non-POSIX) platform.*
+Support for Windows and Linux has been verified; OS X should work too.
+The JSON interface can run on an embedded (i.e., non-POSIX) platform, but an alternative web server is necessary.*

 An "index" of the data model provided by rapid61850 is generated automatically.
 This fully "exposes" the data model, including all meta data (such as data types and functional constraints).
 A JavaScript object notation (JSON) interface has been provided for implementing the IEC 61850 abstract communication service interface (ACSI), and this JSON interface is exposed via HTTP (or HTTPS).